Cystinosis: Pharmacological therapies (Beyond Cysteamine)

+Prognosis

+Before the invention of cysteamine treatment in the 1970s, most children with classic nephropathic cystinosis reached end-stage chronic kidney disease (ESKD) by 10–12 years of age.
+With early and continuous cysteamine therapy and modern supportive care, renal survival has improved substantially and many patients survive into adulthood, although they remain at risk for extra-renal complications that affect morbidity.

+Nevertheless, since cysteamine does not cure, but only slows down the disease progression, in many cases, the first kidney transplant in childhood/adolescence has to be followed by a second kidney transplant only 5–15 years later.

 History

+Cystinosis was first described in the early 20th century by cystine crystal identification in tissues.
 A historical case of cystinosis was originally termed Abderhalden–Kaufmann–Lignac syndrome (AKL syndrome), also called nephropathic cystinosis, which was observed to be an autosomal recessive renal disorder of childhood comprising cystinosis and renal rickets.
 It was named for Emil Abderhalden, Eduard Kaufmann and George Lignac.
 Affected children are developmentally delayed with dwarfism, rickets and osteoporosis.
 Renal tubular disease is usually present causing aminoaciduria, glycosuria and hypokalemia.
 Cysteine deposition is most evident in the conjunctiva and cornea.

+The CTNS gene was identified in the late 1990s, enabling genetic diagnosis and improved understanding of pathogenesis.